Chapter 4755-41 Code of Ethics

 The following basic principles make up the code of ethical conduct for the practice of athletic training in the state of Ohio.
 When a person becomes a licensed athletic trainer they assume certain ethical obligations and responsibilities.
 An athletic trainer whose conduct is not in accordance with the principles set forth in the following code of ethical conduct shall be considered in violation of the Revised Code.

-(A) Athletic trainers shall respect the rights, welfare, and dignity of all individuals.
+(A) Athletic trainers shall respect the rights, welfare, and dignity of all persons.

 (1) Athletic trainers shall show no discrimination in their efforts while performing duties.

-(2) Athletic trainers shall provide care on the basis of the needs of the individual.
+(2) Athletic trainers shall provide care on the basis of the needs of the person.

 (3) Athletic trainers shall be committed to providing competent care consistent with both the requirements and limitations of their profession.